mrlesmithjr/ansible-manage-lvm/README.md

 ------------

 Devices/disks to be part of the LVM setup must be identified prior to using this role.
 Ensure that you select the correct devices/disks.
+##### To only create an LVM VG w/out creating LVM LVOLS...define lvname w/ var as None as in the below example.

 Role Variables
 --------------

 ````
 ---
+# defaults file for ansible-manage-lvm
 lvm_groups:
   - vgname: ubuntu-vg
     disks: /dev/sda5,/dev/sdc,/dev/sdd  #for multiple disks...../dev/sdb,/dev/sdc